s Single Go binary · runs on cron · self-hosted

 Not RAG.
 Not Obsidian.
 Not another LLM-on-every-session burner.

 scribe is a compiled knowledge base, not a vector database: it auto-writes a curated markdown wiki your agents query with BM25, so there's nothing to embed and nothing to host.
-The "second brain" debate is about notes you read. scribe isn't that — it's memory your agent reads before it decides: the reasons behind a choice, not summaries you'll never reopen.
-It sits between manual-notes tools (Obsidian, Notion) and unbounded LLM-on-every-query approaches (vanilla RAG, claude-memory-compiler) — a curated wiki on top of raw sources kept verbatim, small enough for an agent to read whole, and cheap to query because most lookups are plain-text matches, not vector guesses.
+The "second brain" debate is about notes you read. scribe isn't that.
+It's memory your agent reads before it decides: the reasons behind a choice, not summaries you'll never reopen.
+It sits between manual-notes tools (Obsidian, Notion) and unbounded LLM-on-every-query approaches (vanilla RAG, claude-memory-compiler): a curated wiki on top of raw sources kept verbatim, small enough for an agent to read whole, and cheap to query because most lookups are plain-text matches, not vector guesses.

 Capability scribe RAGLangChain · LlamaIndex Code Insights@code-insights/cli AnythingLLM Obsidian